trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 4. If no regular expression locations are found that match the request URI, the previously stored prefix location is selected to serve the request

-In order to better understand how this process work please see this short cheatsheet that will allow you to design your location blocks in a predictable way:
+In order, to better understand how this process work, please see this short cheatsheet that will allow you to design your location blocks in a predictable way:

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx_location_cheatsheet.png" alt="nginx-location-cheatsheet">